choudhary2205rahul/API-Testing/README.md

     Resources: Resource is used to identify the source of the telemetry data, whether a machine, container, or function.
                This information can be used at the time of analysis to correlate different events occurring in the same resource.
-               Resource attributes are added to the telemetry data from signals at the export time before the data is emitted to a backend.
+               Resource attributes are added to the telemetry data from signals at the export time before the data is emitted to a backend. example : host.name, service.name

+    OpenTelemetry Java agent injects the instrumentation code at runtime.

 </p>